holps-7/Python-shopping/README.md

 ## Acknowledgments

-* Gaurang Dwivedi for asking me to work on somthing fun together.
+* Gaurang Dwivedi for asking me to work on something fun together.
 * Got bored on summer vacation after my first year of college, so did this project for fun.